University of Warwick: Sports facilities

-Esports Facilities
+Esports facilities

-In September 2021, Warwick opened its esports centre in the new Junction building (the old sports centre building) on central campus, marking it as the first esports facility opened in a Russell Group university and also the first university esports facility to be opened in the UK that is not tied to a degree/syllabus.
-The centre is equipped with 24 pcs, and is designed to be easily configurable and moveable to facilitate the hosting of larger scale events.
-The centre is open to all of the public, not just students of the university, and this is all only part of "phase 1" of a larger push from the university to invest in esports.
+In September 2021, Warwick opened its esports centre in the new Junction building on central campus, marking it as the first esports facility opened in a Russell Group university and also the first university esports facility to be opened in the UK that is not tied to a degree.
+The centre is equipped with 24 PCs, and is designed to be easily configurable and moveable to facilitate the hosting of larger scale events.
+The centre is open to all of the public, not just students of the university, and this is all only part of "Phase 1" of a larger push from the university to invest in esports.
 The centre is sponsored by Uninn and Coventry City Football Club, partnered with Sky Blues in the Community, Women in Games and Special Effect and has its tech supplied by Chillblast and HyperX.